 Indonesia’s bold, dynamic culture and tropical climate make the country a popular destination for expatriates.
 However, the process of obtaining the permits required to live and work in Indonesia legally can be complex, which might be a deterrent for some workers.

 If your company is planning to expand operations in Indonesia, you’ll need to build a talented team of employees.
-If you’re not sure how to get the Indonesian work visas your employees need, Globalization Partners can help.

 What Types of Work Visas Are Issued in Indonesia?